jbcodeforce/jbcodeforce.github.io/docs/architecture/aws.md

 Serveless on AWS is supported by a lot of services:

-* AWS Lambda: Limited by time - short executions, runs on-demand, and automated scaling.
+* **AWS Lambda**: Limited by time - short executions, runs on-demand, and automated scaling.
 Pay per call, duration and memory used.
-* DynamoDB: no sql db, with HA supported by replication across three AZ. millions req/s, trillions rows, 100s TB storage. low latency on read.
+* **DynamoDB**: no sql db, with HA supported by replication across three AZs. millions req/s, trillions rows, 100s TB storage. low latency on read.
 Support event driven programming with streams: lambda function can read the stream (24h retention).
 Table oriented, with dynamic attribute but primary key.
 400KB max size for one document.
 It uses the concept of Read Capacity Unit and Write CU.
 It supports auto-scaling and on-demand throughput.
 A burst credit is authorized, when empty we get ProvisionedThroughputException.
 Finally it use the DynamoDB Accelerator to cache data to authorize micro second latency for cached reads.
 Supports transactions and bulk tx with up to 10 items.
 * AWS Cognito: gives users an identity to interact with the app.
 * AWS API Gateway: API versioning, websocket supported, different environment, support authentication and authorization.
 Handle request throttling.
 Cache API response.
 SDK.
 Support different security approaches:
     * IAM: